zineland/zine/README.md

 name = "Your Zine Site Name"
 description = ""
 logo = "path/to/favicon"
+# the locale to localize your Zine site. default to "en".
+# Zine has builtin supported locales, please check the `locales` directory of this repo.
+locale = "en"
 # the menu tabs
 menu = [
     { name = "About", url = "/about" },